vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 *caturdaśāracakrasthā saṁvidānandavigrahā * //63//

 The term *vyoman* , which means sky, space, or ether, refers here to secondary centers of the yogic body sometimes also called *śūnya* , void.
 They are described as numbering fi ve, tiered along the *suṣumnā* , where they are located between the bodily *cakras* , from *mūlādhāra* to *ājñā* .
-The Dīadds that between these elements there are also fi ve other secondary centers, 44
+The Dī adds that between these elements there are also fi ve other secondary centers, 44

 *bindus* , to be identifi ed with the gross elements \(the *mahābhūtas* \).